tech4me/llm-api-perf-bench/README.md

 - Password reset functionality
 - Cross-subdomain cookie management for seamless experiences

-This authentication system enables personalized measurements while securely recording past results on a per-user basis.
+This authentication system enables personalized measurements while securely recording past results on a per-user basis, fulfilling the **advanced requirement for user authentication and authorization**.

 ## API Key Management
 Users can securely store and manage their LLM API provider credentials:
 - Add multiple API vendors with different models
-- Store API keys securely in the database
+- Store API keys securely in the database (**PostgreSQL**, fulfilling the data storage requirement)
 - Edit or remove API keys as needed
 - Group results by vendor for easy comparison

 This feature enables users to compare performance across multiple vendors without repeatedly entering credentials.

 ## LLM API Performance Measurement
-The application measures key performance metrics directly from the client side:
+The application measures key performance metrics directly from the client side (**React frontend** interacting via **RESTful API** with the **Express.js backend**, fulfilling the chosen architecture requirements):
 - Time to first token (TTFT): Measures initial response latency
 - Tokens per second (TPS): Measures throughput performance
 - Total completion time: Measures end-to-end performance
 - Cost estimation: Calculates approximate costs based on token counts

-This implementation meets the course requirement for client-side API interaction while providing accurate timing measurements by minimizing network latency effects.
+This implementation provides accurate timing measurements by minimizing network latency effects and fulfills the **advanced requirement for API integration with external services**.
+The frontend utilizes **React, Tailwind CSS, and shadcn/ui** as required.

 ## Dynamic Streaming Response Visualization
 The application leverages the streaming capabilities of LLM APIs:
 - Real-time token delivery visualization
 - Progressive rendering of responses as they arrive
 - Visual indication of response speed variations
-- Responsive UI that updates as new tokens arrive
+- Responsive UI that updates as new tokens arrive (**React/Tailwind/shadcn**, fulfilling frontend and responsive design requirements)

-This feature enhances the user experience by providing immediate feedback and making the application more interactive.
+This feature enhances the user experience by providing immediate feedback, making the application more interactive, and fulfilling the **advanced requirement for real-time functionality**.

 ## Historical Performance Analysis
 The system maintains a comprehensive history of benchmark results:
-- Persistent storage of all measurement results
+- Persistent storage of all measurement results in **PostgreSQL**, fulfilling the data storage requirement
 - Statistical aggregation of results by model and vendor
 - Time-series analysis to identify performance trends
 - Exportable results for external analysis